-- Prepare and settle third party insurance claims and records.
+- Prepare and settle third-party insurance claims and records.

 - Participate in disease management screening and consultation clinics.

-These harmacy assistant responsibilities are similar to the duties of a pharmacy technician, who distributes medication to patients, but pharmacy assistants typically have less responsibility.
+These pharmacy assistant responsibilities are similar to the duties of a pharmacy technician, who distributes medication to patients, but pharmacy assistants typically have less responsibility.
 To ensure patient safety, pharmacy assistants work under the general supervision of a registered pharmacist or a pharmacy technician.